Super Bowl Halftime Recap: Oil Meets Water

 I felt betrayed.
 I even considered not watching.

 I've seen mashups more successful in the past, namely Madonna and Britney, Madonna and Justin, and Madonna and Miley Cyrus.
-I am convinced, however, that she has her people set up these spectacles so she can suck the life force out of her partner during those awkward onstage kisses.
-That's how she stays alive, you see.
+I am convinced, though, that she sets up these spectacles so she can suck the life force out of her partner during those awkward onstage kisses.
+It's what keeps her looking so young.

-Most of Mars' performance was solo, but I cringed internally for that awkward moment the Chili Peppers would blast onstage.
-Funny thing was, when they did take the stage, it wasn't as much a blast as it was a lumber.
+Most of Mars' performance was solo, but I cringed internally for that moment the Peppers would blast onstage.

 There was an undeniable contrast between the cool collectedness of Mars and his Hooligans and the not-quite-rough, but definite tumble, of the Chili Peppers.
-Did they get dressed under the bridge?
-I think they may have.
-I am compelled to give credit where it is due, though, so I will say that their sound was solid.
-They still had it.
-Though I'm slightly disappointed that, besides a half-hearted haircut, Kiedis' look has not evolved.
+Did they all get dressed under the bridge?

-Flea (whom, I fancy, continues to go by the name 'Flea') rocked his guitar, as there's really no expiration on a guitarist, shirtless, toothless, or otherwise.
+Flea (whom, I presume, continues to go by the name 'Flea') rocked his guitar.
+There's really no expiration on a guitarist - shirtless, toothless, or otherwise.

 But why did it happen?
 Were they trying to capture the pop and rock crowds?
 Did they feel Mars couldn't do it alone?
 Because, let me tell you, that boy can hold his own, all day long and into tomorrow.
 Was it a curiosity?
-Did they want us to wonder whether Kiedis could still command a crowd wearing only shorts and shitkickers?
+Did they want to see if Kiedis could still command a crowd wearing only shorts and shitkickers?

-Here's my feeling: If you've already been inducted into the Rock & Roll Hall of Fame, you've paid your dues.
-Aside from some really high-paying engagements and a few 'unplugged' performances, you're good.
-We wouldn't even care if you retired to your house in The Hills.
-You've been acknowledged.
-You've no more need to drag yourself out onto an Astroturf proving ground.
+Here's how I feel: If you've been inducted into the Rock & Roll Hall of Fame, you've paid your dues.
+Aside from some high-paying engagements and 'unplugged' performances, you're good.
+There's no further need to drag yourself out onto the Astroturf proving ground.